-Thanks to the #MeToo movement, toxic masculinity has been brought to the forefront of our cultural psyche.
-It exposed the deep patterns of abuse within American male culture, revealing why so many young people have a reasonable distrust and distain for male authority.
-However, more awareness can often bring more confusion (at least, in the early stages).
-Several critics thought the inherent identity of men was being named toxic.
+However, with more awareness and critique of how boys are socialized and develop their own sense of masculinity has also brought about more confusion.
+Several critics believe the inherent identity of men is under attack, as part of a political agenda to weaken and feminize them.
 But this common misunderstanding illustrates the same fundamental problem we’ve had for generations: men have had no positive masculine identity given to them by modern society.
-We have a cultural void where the only message of what masculinity is, says it’s “not anything feminine.”
+We have a cultural void where the only message of what masculinity actually is says it’s “not anything feminine.”

 "[B]oys typically define their masculinity predominantly in negative terms–as not feminine, not female, not like mother... this may be the source of boys' tendency to devalue the feminine in general, a pattern not paralleled by girls' views of masculinity.
 Research suggests that young boys' forceful contempt for anything feminine is a means of assuring themselves that they are truly masculine (Chodorow, 1989; Kantrowitz & Kalb, 1998)." –Julia T. Woods

 Rather than division and separation, holistic masculinity inclusively accepts both masculine and feminine sides of oneself in order to integrate growth in one focused direction towards greater moral character, power and vitality.
-In other words, a holistic male has experienced suffering, knows his own power intimately and uses it to protect and nurture the vulnerable around him.
+A holistic male has experienced suffering, knows his own power intimately and uses it to protect and nurture the vulnerable around him.
 He is guided by an inner fire that has no substitute.
-It speaks truth, teaches him wisdom and leads him to joys beyond circumstance.
+It helps him discover truth, decipher wisdom and lead him to joys beyond circumstance.
 This kind of maturity cannot be bought or faked by mimicking another’s behavior or appearance.
-It has to be entered into — by going to that place only you can go – but the question is how.
-Here is where we need help; most of us can’t find the doorway on our own.
-We need to be invited in or initiated by someone who does know what it means to identity as masculine.
+It has to be entered into — by going to that place only you can go within yourself — where it’s possible to distinguish the false self (what you do, what you have and how others think of you) from your True Self.

 “[B]oys who lack a strong, personal relationship with an adult male, masculine gender can be elusive and difficult to grasp (Ingrassia, 1995; Tyre, 2008).”–Julia T. Wood

 A young boy is invited into holistic masculinity when older, wiser, adult males who already embody its essence initiate him into training for life.
-Even though it’s not a common experience for most American males, we have examples of this kind of “initiation training” in stories everywhere (like the classic archetypes in Star Wars) – where boy asks, “What’s in [the darkness] there?” and the teacher replies, “Only what you take with you.”
+Even though it’s not a common experience for most American males, we have examples of this kind of “initiation training” in stories everywhere, like the classic archetypes in Rocky, Creed, The Karate Kid or Star Wars.

-Ancient civilizations had symbolic rituals that led boys into this kind of manhood, which we’ll explore more in later posts.
+Ancient civilizations had symbolic rituals that led boys into this kind of mature manhood, which we’ll explore more in later posts.
 They called this initiation process the rites of passage for men.